 The policy of the National Association of Steel Framed Housing is to support informed public debate on the issues and to provide factual information to enable specifiers, designers, householders and others to make sensible decisions.

-Termites cannot destroy steel frames.
-Thus, in accordance with the Building Code of Australia, there is thus no need for the repeated use of toxic chemical treatments to defend the perimeter of the house against termite attack nor is there for the use of treated timber in the house.
-This avoids potentially harm to the environment and to the people who may comein contact with the chemicals.
+- Termites cannot destroy steel frames.
+Thus, in accordance with the National Construction Code, there is thus no need for the repeated use of toxic chemical treatments to defend the perimeter of the house against termite attack nor is there for the use of treated timber in the house.
+This avoids potentially harm to the environment and to the people who may come in contact with the chemicals.

 - Steel frames have proven ideal for the “healthy home” concept.
 The incidence of asthma and sensitivity to chemicals is on the increase and steel frames have been used to achieve allergen-free and dust-free interiors.
 This requires techniques such as special sealing around windows, moisture barrier systems in the walls, extensive insulation, and whole house ventilation systems.
 Steel frames retain their original dimensions, which is a major factor in maintaining effective long-term sealing.